sudoxnym/roomba_rest980/README.md

 # roomba_rest980

 Integrate your iRobot Roomba with Home Assistant using rest980, and the cloud (optional).

-Braava jet/mops available at some point, I do not own a Braava and will be basing that off another implementation of that API.
+> Braava jet/mops are now available *with partial support!* If anyone has one of these mops and is willing to test, please do so and make an issue if anything goes wrong, or anything is missing!

 ## Features